-The Directorate of Enforcement and Emergency Services identified the need for a security strategy for NLG in order to ensure the safety and security of NLG employees, visitors, and property.
-During the reporting period, the Department of Security was established to address security and safety concerns and ensure coordination of updates, notices, threat assessment, planning, and liaising with appropriate agencies, including the RCMP, DFO, and EHS.
+The Directorate of Enforcement and Emergency Services coordinates the security strategy for NLG in order to ensure the safety and security of NLG employees, visitors, and property.
+It addresses security and safety concerns and ensures coordination of updates, notices, threat assessment, planning, and liaising with appropriate agencies, including the RCMP, DFO, and EHS.